andrew henderson menu

 The advantages of Grenada citizenship by investment are many:

-Visa-free travel to 145 countries: All of Europe’s Schengen Area, the UK, some Balkan countries, and some of Latin America are available to you visa-free with Grenada CBI.
+• Visa-free travel to 146 countries: All of Europe’s Schengen Area, the UK, some Balkan countries and some of Latin America are available to you visa-free with Grenada CBI.

 The Cons of Grenada Citizenship by Investment

-High price-point: Grenada citizenship purchase isn’t the cheapest in the region, so you will definitely be paying a premium when you opt for Grenadian citizenship by investment.
+• High price-point: While it is still comparatively affordable, Grenada citizenship purchase isn’t the cheapest for individuals, so you will be paying a premium when you opt for Grenadian citizenship by investment.
+However, the program does offer good value for families.

-Can I apply for Grenada CBI with my family?
+Can I apply for Grenada citizenship with my family?

 How long is my Grenada passport valid and can I renew it?